juliustutz00/cross-modality-data-augmentation/README.md

-# Medical Data Augmentation
+# Cross-Modality Data Augmentation

-This robust, cross-modality-wise Data Augmentation technique is capable of synthesizing new medical images from a given to a desired domain.
+This robust, cross-modality data augmentation technique is capable of synthesizing new medical images from a given to a desired domain.

 The thereby newly created training samples can help to improve the generalization performance of deep learning models when training with multiple modalities.